aolney/comic-neural-style-transfer-demo/README.md

 This notebook should be run in the root directory of https://github.com/xunhuang1995/AdaIN-style.
 Note many paths are hardcoded for demo purposes.

+The included `ComicDemo.pdf` gives a preview of the notebook.
+At this time, GitHub does not preview SoS notebooks automatically.

 The license is Apache 2 except as noted on various cells in the notebook.